 - Washington State Ferries (low cost) – Take a scenic ferry ride across Puget Sound to Bainbridge Island or Bremerton from downtown Seattle.
 Ferries depart from Colman Dock on the Seattle waterfront.
 Cost is $8.50 for a passenger only fare.
 For more information visit wsdot.wa.gov.

 - Northwest Outdoor Center (low cost) – Rent a kayak for a pleasant afternoon around Lake Union or to take off-site to any of the dozens of popular kayaking locations around Puget Sound.
 Kayaking instructions and organized kayak trips are also available.
 Single kayak rentals begin at $15 per hour.
 For more information visit nwoc.com.

 - University of Washington Waterfront Activities Center (low cost) – Enjoy a peaceful canoe ride on the waters of Lake Washington near the Arboretum.
 Located behind Husky Stadium at the UW, the Waterfront Activities Center rents rowboats and canoes for $12 per hour.
 Hours vary throughout the year depending on daylight; call for current hours.
 For more information call (206) 543-9433 or visit washington.edu/ima/waterfront.

 - Alki Kayak Tours (low cost) – This guided sea kayak adventure that overlooks the Seattle skyline also offers inline skate rentals, bike rentals, longboards, and boat rentals depending on the weather.
-Prices depend on type of rental but range from $5 for inline skate rentals, to $15/hour for a single kayak on weekdays and $100 for a 3-hour fishing boat rental, including three gallons of gas.
-For more information visit kayakalki.com.
+Prices depend on type of rental but range from $5 for hourly inline skate rentals, to $20 per hour for a single kayak and $100 for a two-hour fishing boat rental, including three gallons of gas.
+For more information, visit kayakalki.com.

 Kauilani Robinson – (206) 461-5839 | [email protected]